Sorrel, particularly French sorrel (also popular as buckler leaf sorrel), is one of the most sought-after greens in the Mediterranean region.

-Sorrel sauce/paste/pesto is a traditional accompaniment to slamon, halibut, arctic char, and pike in classic French cuisine.
+Sorrel sauce/paste/pesto is a traditional accompaniment to salmon, halibut, arctic char, and pike in classic french cuisine.
 It also blends well with veal, poultry, and lamb.

 It can be mixed with other greens like spinach with pulses and vegetables.

-Add fresh, chopped leaves in Italian favorites like pasta, risotto, etc.
+Add fresh, chopped leaves to Italian favorites like pasta, risotto, etc.